 Other Tech Companies The Venture Capitalist Is A Part Of

-Other businesses he has created or help create are Founders Fund, which is made to provide funding for businesses that are just starting up, Mithril Capital, Valar Ventures, Y Combinator, and Palantir.
+Other businesses he has created or helped create are Founders Fund, which is made to provide funding for businesses that are just starting up, Mithril Capital, Valar Ventures, Y Combinator, and Palantir.
 All of these companies serve very different functions and cater to different groups of people.
 Here are some of the well-known companies:

-In 2003, Peter Thiel started yet another company, Palantir Technologies which follows the idea of using the technology of PayPal’s fraud system to fight terrorism.
+In 2003, Peter Thiel started yet another company, Palantir Technologies, which follows the idea of using the technology of PayPal’s fraud system to fight terrorism.
 Today, the company has infrastructures that serve to manage, as well as secure large amounts of data among other things.

 As the chairman of Palantir and one of its first founders, Thiel was the largest shareholder of the company as of December 2014.
 At around that time, the company was valued at $15 billion.

 At the moment, he has 12% of Palantir, which has a value of $2.4 billion.
 Others that join the table as founders of the firm are Alex Karp, who is the CEO, Nathan Gettings, Joe Lonsdale, and Stephen Cohen.